On this direct flight, you'll be on the plane for 29 hours

 The journey time with the Boeing 777-300 ER for 316 passengers, 258 of them in Economy Class, will be an impressive 25.5 hours on the route from China to South America.
 According to "Bild", the return flight even takes 29 hours due to unfavorable winds.

-Even if the direct flight is not a non-stop flight, anyone opting for this connection will definitely have to endure more than one day on the plane.
+Even if the direct flight is not a non-stop flight, those who opt for this connection will definitely have to endure more than one day on the plane.
 This is because a stopover in Auckland, New Zealand is only used for refueling and technical checks, and the crew is also replaced.
 However, the passengers are not allowed to disembark.

 The extra-long challenge for the seat is not cheap.
 In economy class, the journey costs around 1400 francs, in business class at least 4000 francs.